kushalag02/2201MC22_CS384_2024/proj1/Readme.md

 2. _Attendance Sheet Generation_:
    - Creates a directory containing Excel files for attendance sheets.
+   - Room-wise attendence sheets where students will mark their attendence.
    - Each sheet includes:
      - Roll numbers
      - Student names